-In this section, we present modelled daily estimates of the percentage testing positive for COVID-19.
-These estimates are by single year of age over time from 16 January to 26 February 2022 for all four UK countries.
+In this section, we present modelled daily estimates of the percentage testing positive for COVID-19 by single year of age over time from 13 February to 26 March 2022 for all UK countries.
 They are produced using a different method to the grouped age analysis for England presented previously and are therefore not comparable.
 Caution should be taken in over-interpreting small movements in positivity day to day.

 Estimates are based on smaller sample sizes within each age group in comparison with the total sample size for each country.
 There is a higher degree of uncertainty as indicated by larger confidence intervals.
-These can be found in the Coronavirus (COVID-19) Infection Survey datasets.
+These can be found in the Coronavirus (COVID-19) Infection Survey datasets

-The data presented in Figure 4 for England suggest that the percentage of people testing positive has decreased for all ages except for those aged 70 years and over in the most recent week.
+The data presented in Figure 5 for England suggests that the percentage of people testing positive increased across all age groups in the most recent week.

-In Wales, the trend in the percentage of people testing positive was uncertain for all ages in the most recent week.
+In Wales, the percentage of people testing positive increased across all age groups in the most recent week.

-In Northern Ireland, the percentage of people testing positive has decreased among children and young adults and there are possible early signs of an increase in those aged 70 years and over in the most recent week.
+In Northern Ireland, the percentage of people testing positive decreased in school-aged children and young adults, while the trend was uncertain in older adults in the most recent week.

-In Scotland, the percentage of people testing positive shows early signs of an increase in those around age 30 years and those around age 60 years in the most recent week, while the trend is uncertain among children and younger adults.
+In Scotland, the trend in the percentage of people testing positive was uncertain in all age groups in the most recent week.